AlexPedre/TrenoLEGO/README.md

    </tr>
   </table>

+- **Switches**
+  Two switches are required: the first is used to turn the hub on and off, while the second allows you to switch between *PoweredUp* and Advanced Hub modes.
+You can reuse the electronic switch included in a *LEGO 88000-compatible battery box*, as it also works perfectly with the ~4 V supplied by the Li-ion battery.
+When the battery box is very small, or you prefer not to add an external switch to select the operating mode (e.g., when using a *LEGO 88000-compatible* battery box), you can use a mercury tilt switch instead.
+Since the state of this switch is checked only when the MCU starts up, you can select *PoweredUp* mode simply by tilting the battery box while pressing the power button.

 - **Resistors & capacitor** (optional)
   Two resistors (1/4 W, 5%) and one capacitor are required to implement a software-based *BMS* (Battery Monitoring System).
 More specifically, the two resistors are connected in series between the battery terminals to form a voltage divider, reducing the battery voltage to a level that can be safely measured by the MCU's *ADC* (Analog-to-Digital Converter).
 The required resistor values may vary depending on the MCU and its ADC characteristics, as shown in the following table: